Timtam/AccessiChords/README.md

 Copy the timtam_AccessiChords folder into your REAPER's scripts folder afterwards.

+note: make sure to copy the folder directly into your Scripts folder, not in some other sub-folder or a totally different directory to make sure that the scripts work directly.

 ##### Adding actions

 Open an empty project within REAPER and open the actions list (shortcut: F4).
 Make sure to filter for MIDI Editor so that the actions will not be accessible from outside that one.
 Now select New Action and Load ReaScript.
 Make sure to load every timtam_AccessiChords file from within the timtam_AccessiChords folder, except the one that is called timtam_AccessiChords.lua.
 That one only contains dependencies and doesn't contain any action.
+Also do not load the smallfolk.lua file, that one is not required as an action.

 ### Assigning shortcuts